yankay/scala-tour/scala-tour.md

 ### Using Actor

-Actors are one of Scala's concurrent model.Users of Scala earlier than version 2.10 should use [http://akka.io/](Akka).
+Actors are one of Scala's concurrent models.Users of Scala earlier than version 2.10 must install [http://akka.io/](Akka).
-Actor is a like thread instance with a mailbox.
+An Actor is a like a thread instance with a mailbox.
-It can be created by system.actorOf, and using receive to get message, ! to send message.
+It can be created with system.actorOf, and using receive to get message, ! to send message.
 This example is an EchoServer which can receive message then print them.

 ```